 Healthy gums are the support network for healthy teeth and a stable smile.
-When gum health is compromised by periodontal disease, it also places the teeth at risk and can impact your overall health and well-being.
-Dr. Tufa places an emphasis on the maintenance of healthy gums as part of our preventive dental care at Westborough Dental Associates.
+When gum health is compromised by periodontal disease, it also places your teeth at risk and can impact your overall health and well-being.
+Dr. Patel places an emphasis on the maintenance of healthy gums as part of our preventive dental care at Westborough Dental Associates.

-In the early stage, gum disease often goes unnoticed by most and is often called the “silent disease”.
-It is not until the symptoms of a developing problem are visible or it is spotted during a dental exam that gum disease is addressed.
-We screen for the early warning signs of gum disease during all routine dental care visits to help our patients avoid complex problems associated with late stage gum disease.
+Periodontal disease is often called the “silent disease”.
+That’s because in the early stage, it often goes unnoticed.
+It is not until the symptoms of a developing problem are visible, or it is spotted during a dental exam, that periodontal disease is addressed.
+We screen for the early warning signs of gum disease during all routine dental care visits.
+We help our patients avoid complex problems associated with the late stages of gum disease.